1337isnot1337/roulette/README.md

 Bonus Features:
 run with the --perfect flag and the dealer will always know the current shell and play accordingly run with the --double flag to try out the (not finished) double or nothing beta with some of the items!

+The creator and distributer of the code shall not be held responsible for any damage or issues caused by it.